0770449/KamalsBookStore_Repeat/KamalsBookStore/README.txt

 Run th product ,but did not showing the layout of all data Throwing an exception return back to visual studio

+11/30/2022
+.....08:10PM......
+To remove the exception I changed the databese made it dbo.Products Make changes in the migration files too
+So that it can add the migration properly
+Following this update the database

+......09:13PM.....
+When I clicked on image it was not loading the image as I did not create forder for this Create folder inside the wwwroot folder for the images Now the data for the new product is visible......